Old Ordnance Survey Maps of Middlesex

 Shovel Inn.
 On the reverse we include directories for Cowley in 1890 and 1933.

-The map links up with sheet 14.03 Uxbridge to the south and 14.08 Hillingdon South to the east.
+The map links up with sheet 14.03 Uxbridge to the north, 14.08 Hillingdon South to the east

 Follow this link for a list of our maps for the London Borough of Hillingdon, or here for a complete list of our London maps .